PackFitter

 Works Well

-• As a personal item under the seat — fits easily on all Southwest 737s
+• As a personal item under the seat — fits comfortably on all Southwest 737s

 • 1–3 day trips or as a companion to a free checked bag